Ceerbeerus/beerbolaget/info.md

 Beerbolaget is a component for fetching information about the latest available beer at the swedish Systembolaget, also known as "Små partier".

+## What can beerbolaget do?
+* Show the latest batch of beer available (or which will become available current week).
+* Supply image information for available beer.
+* Show availability of those beers at choosen local store.

+## Upcoming features
+* Display the beers rating using data from [ratebeer](https://www.ratebeer.com/)
+* Display the beers rating using data from [untappd](http://untappd.com/)
+* Show availability of those beers at the webstore.

 ## Setup
 Type the following in your configuration.yaml